 Set up authorisations

-If you are a principal authority or authorisation administrator, you can create authorisations for employees and other individuals who work on behalf of the business.
+If you are a principal authority or authorisation administrator, you can create authorisations for employees and other individuals to work on behalf of the business.
 It is your responsibility to maintain the integrity of your business records.
 This is to ensure:

 You can authorise someone as a:

 - Authorisation administrator – a user who can create and manage authorisations for others (a Basic user cannot be authorised as an authorisation administrator).

 - Authorised user – a user who can work on behalf of a business.